 *The Portugal stories by 2024’s mentees are now published on Adventure.com.*

-The second DTM initiative, this time to northern Portugal’s lesser-visited Côa Valley, saw a new cohort of mentors and mentees Jessica Heather, JD Murphy, Toyo Odetunde and Liseli Thomas travel by train to Porto for a similar trip with new mentors; exploring the region, talking to conservationists, chefs and curators to find great stories, and taking part in travel writing workshops.
+The second DTM initiative in 2024, this time to northern Portugal’s lesser-visited Côa Valley, saw a new cohort of mentors and mentees Jessica Heather, JD Murphy, Toyo Odetunde and Liseli Thomas travel by train to Porto for a similar trip with new mentors; exploring the region, talking to conservationists, chefs and curators to find great stories, and taking part in travel writing workshops.
 On their return, I met the mentees to flesh out their ideas for Adventure.com.